glenjarvis/talk-yaml-json-xml-oh-my/README.md

 See the `to_json.py` example program that dumps the source data into JSON format on the screen.
 Also, note that after this is converted, it is a *string*.
-As far as any program is concerned, it's text.
+As far as any program is concerned, it is text.
 (Of course, the text needs to be parsable as specified by https://tools.ietf.org/html/std90).

 Also, note that this isn't formatted in a pretty way for humans.
 This is meant to be consumed by other programs.
 Of course, if you want to beautify it, you can.
 You may want to, for example, make an example that is more easily read by an audience when describing JSON.
-There are libraries that you can pip install that will do that.
+There are libraries that you can `pip install` that will do that.
 One example is jsbeautifier.
 See the "make.py" file for an example.
 This file generates the source.* files in this repo so we can keep things consistent.